Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Introduction

 \section{Introduction}

 Interpersonal and professional qualities of physicians profoundly shape patient trust, communication, adherence, and health outcomes~\cite{lerch2024model, wu2022relationship}.
-Understanding these qualities from the patient's perspective is essential to advancing patient-centered care, yet current measurement tools—such as standardized surveys or aggregate star ratings—capture only a narrow view of the physician-patient relationship.
-In parallel, millions of online physician reviews now provide an abundant, patient-generated record of real-world experiences, offering an unprecedented opportunity to examine how physicians are perceived in everyday practice ~\cite{mcgrath2018validity, wang2022recency, schlesinger2015taking, hanauer2014public}.
+Yet current measurement tools, such as standardized surveys and aggregate star ratings, capture a narrow view of the physician-patient relationship from the patient's perspective.
+Meanwhile, millions of online physician reviews provide a patient-generated record of real-world experiences at national scale, encoding rich interpersonal and professional signal about empathy, competence, and attentiveness that surveys do not capture~\cite{mcgrath2018validity, wang2022recency, schlesinger2015taking, hanauer2014public}.
+Yet despite their clinical importance, the national landscape of these patient-perceived traits has never been mapped.

-Extracting clinically meaningful information from such narrative data remains challenging.
-Prior studies have typically relied on sentiment analysis or topic modeling, approaches that overlook the multidimensional nature of patient perceptions.
-Well-established frameworks from psychology, such as the Big Five personality traits~\cite{john2008paradigm}, offer interpretable constructs for describing interpersonal style, but have rarely been operationalized at scale in healthcare settings~\cite{atherton2014personality}.
-Similarly, healthcare-specific qualities—communication effectiveness, perceived competence, attentiveness to outcomes, and trustworthiness—are widely recognized as central to care quality but are difficult to measure systematically.
-Manual coding of these traits is costly, inconsistent, and infeasible for national datasets.
+Two categories capture patient-perceived physician traits: psychological traits in the Big-Five tradition, and care-specific judgments such as communication, competence, attentiveness, and trustworthiness.
+Despite their established clinical relevance~\cite{john2008paradigm, atherton2014personality}, these traits have not been characterized at national scale from review text.
+Existing large-scale review studies operated on aggregate ratings or coarse text axes such as sentiment and topic modeling~\cite{gao2012landscape, daskivich2018differences}, while richer interpersonal coding has remained manual and small-sample~\cite{dunivin2020gender}.
+The national patient-perceived trait landscape thus remains uncharacterized.

-Recent advances in large language models (LLMs) enable a new approach~\cite{minaee2024large}.
-Modern LLMs can synthesize information across large volumes of unstructured text, identify nuanced patterns, and generate structured outputs with reasoning transparency~\cite{youyou2015computer, hu2024llm, rao2023can, peters2024large}.
-In healthcare, LLMs have been applied to tasks such as clinical summarization, guideline generation, and patient query answering~\cite{li2025identifying, busch2025current}, but their potential for mapping patient-perceived physician traits at population scale remains untapped and unvalidated.
+Recently, patients increasingly consult large language models (LLMs) such as ChatGPT and Gemini to search for physicians, summarize patient reviews, and weigh tradeoffs across providers~\cite{littrell2025patients,tebra2026choose,landi2026chatgpt,ayo2024characterizing,mendel2025laypeople}.
+When an LLM reads thousands of reviews and renders an opinion about a physician's empathy or competence, that opinion increasingly mediates patient choice.
+Whether LLM-derived physician traits are consistent with patient-perceived traits, and which LLM models produce extractions closest to human perception, has not been measured.
+Auditing this consistency is therefore a prerequisite for credible national characterization of patient-perceived traits, with fairness implications for LLM-mediated provider search.